Duration

 Structure & Availability

-Unit Information
+Unit Details

-Drama (4-units)
+Drama Minor

 You'll study two Principal Performance Studios units that provide practical studies in various aspects of performance or technical theatre.
-In the Drama minor you will focus on voice, acting and movement.
+In this minor you will focus on voice, acting and movement.
 As you progress in these two practical units, you'll build your skills and knowledge progressively.
 You'll also be introduced to the study of literature by learning how to read, analyse and write about the different genres of literature, such as novels, short stories, poems, and dramas.
 Throughout this minor, you'll have the opportunity to explore the complexity and delicacy of a short story while developing your text-based interpretative and analytical techniques.

 Production 2 - THTR11103